google/dana/docs/Principles.md

 **Improvement status**

 When new series are detected in improvements, the state is set as **Needs triage**.
 The user can set the state to **Noisy** to indicate it is a false positive due to noise.
-When the state is set to Noisy Dana will configure automatically the regression analysis for that benchmark by adjusting automatically the range for the analysis to be similar.
+When the state is set to Noisy, Dana will configure automatically the regression analysis for that benchmark by adjusting automatically the range for the analysis to be similar.
 If it is a true positive, the user can set the state to **Intended behavior** and Dana automatically set the regression analysis base to the first buildId of the improvement and the regression status will become similar.

 ### Compares